camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

        --db-instance-identifier $RDS_NAME
    ```

-### Verifying Connectivity Between the Amazon EKS Cluster and the PostgreSQL Database
+### Verifying connectivity between the Amazon EKS Cluster and the PostgreSQL database

 1. **Retrieve the writer endpoint of the DB cluster:**